alanng10/Termina/Docue/Console/a.md

 1 pos to front of the buffer, and the char is add to last pos in buffer.

+Console out and err 1 put will add char list to the buffers, and after the add will done kernel call to trigg Termina data event.

 Kernel has kernel call for getting the buffers char list for Termina.
 The kernel call has param that is program ident Int, and buffer kind.